section decoration triangle

 How does transition planning work?

-Students with disabilities are entitled to attend school until they graduate or turn 22.
+Students with disabilities are entitled to attend school until they graduate with a regular high school diploma or turn 22.
 When a student with disabilities turns 18, the rights as a student with disabilities transfer to the student.
 This includes the right to transition planning and services.
 Beginning at least one year before the student turns 18, the school must inform the student that the rights will transfer to the student at age 18.

 Back to top